aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   speech therapist.
 * Applying a design pattern - primarly focused on the `state pattern` to manage the different animation states an avatar can have.
 * Designing relevant state machines to control animation states for the avatar and NPCs(Non Player Characters).
-* Using `BinaryFormatter` in C# to save the players data(score,position,level) as well as load this data.
-It will serialize data structures when user wishes to save, and deserializes it when the user wishes to load the saved file.
+* Using `System.IO` namespace to accomplish saving and loading of player data(position,level,score).
+  * <b>This involved</b>:
     * Using `CryptoStream` to encrypt and save after serialization and decrypt and load data after deserialization.
-* Using `FileStream` to read/write/open/close to a file, given the correct path, that contains the saved player data.
+    * Using `AES` encryption to encrypt player data when written to a file, as well as decrypting data being read from a file.